Azure Active Directory (SCIM)

 3600042023208.png

-4. Select APIs my organization uses and choose Windows Azure Active Directory to change the access level.
+3. Select Microsoft APIs and choose Microsoft Graph to change the access level.

 5. The next step is to modify permissions so your app can read the directory.
 Under Delegated permissions, check next to Sign in and read user profile and Read directory data.